-San Francisco has regulated formula retail - defined as "a type of retail sales activity or retail sales establishment which, along with eleven or more other retail sales establishments located in the United States," maintains certain standardized features - since the mid-2000s.
+The City and County of San Francisco (City) has regulated formula retail - defined as "a type of retail sales activity or retail sales establishment which, along with eleven or more other retail sales establishments located in the United States," maintains certain standardized features - since the mid-2000s.
 The regulations are intended to protect San Francisco's "diverse retail base" and the "distinct neighborhood retailing personalities" of the city's different neighborhood commercial districts.
+This report provides a comprehensive look at formula retail establishments in San Francisco and the City's formula retail controls.
+It is intended to inform policy recommendations that City staff will make to the Planning Commission.